rhayes777/PyAutoFit/docs/general/configs.rst

         This feature was implemented because super-computers often have a limit on the number of files allowed per user and the large number of files output by **PyAutoFit** can exceed this limit.
-By removing files the number of files is restricted only to the .zip files. skip_completed -> bool
+By removing files the number of files is restricted only to the .zip files. grid_results_interval -> int
-        If `True`, and if the results of a ``NonLinearSearch`` were completed in a previous run, then all processing steps performed at the end of the ``NonLinearSearch`` (e.g. output of sample results, visualization, etc.) are skipped.

-        If `False`, they are repeated, which can be used for updating visualization or the ``NonLinearSearch`` pickles to a new version of PyAutoFit.
-    grid_results_interval -> int
         For a ``GridSearch`` this interval sets after how many samples on the grid output is performed for.
 A ``grid_results_interval`` of -1 turns off output.